Turn Empty Rooms Into Useful Spaces

-Be sure to add a comfortable chair and appropriately sized desk or table.
+Be sure to add a comfortable chair and an appropriately sized desk or table.
 For more information, check out Setting up a Home Office.

 Recreation or Music Room

 A recreation room is a great place to entertain.
-Add a bumper table, beanbag chairs and a small refrigerator.
+Add a bumper table, beanbag chairs, and a small refrigerator.
 Decorate the walls with your favorite posters and neon lights for the ultimate party atmosphere.

 Have you always wanted to have your own personal space to practice your music?
-With your own music room you can have privacy and isolate the noise.
+With your own music room, you can have privacy and isolate the noise.